Youngest of da Camp

 Youngest of da Camp is the debut studio album by American rapper Lil Boosie.
 It was released in 2000, by C-Loc Records.
-The album's production was mainly handled by Happy Perez, Russ Lee and C-Loc himself.
+The album's production was mainly handled by Happy Perez, Russell Lee and C-Loc himself.
 C-Loc was also listed as one of the album's featured guest appearances, along with Max Minelli, Concentration Camp and Donkey.
 Youngest of da Camp has sold 10,000 units in the United States.

 Background

-Lil Boosie's cousin, C-Loc started his own record company, called C-Loc Records.
-At the time, Lil Boosie was 17 years old, during the recording of this album.
-The album involves most of the productions from his cousin C-Loc.
+Lil Boosie's cousin Young Dee introduced Boosie to Baton Rouge rapper C-Loc in the late 1990s.
+He was mentored by Young Bleed and C-Loc and joined Concentration Camp, a rap group from Baton Rouge formed by C-Loc in the mid nineties, as the youngest member in 1998.
+During the recording of this album, Lil Boosie was 17 years old.
+Most of the album's production was handled by C-Loc and Happy Perez.

 Artwork

 The album's artwork was designed by Pen and Pixel Graphics.
-The company's design art compares with other major New Orleans record labels; including Cash Money Records and No Limit Records, which those album art that they also created at the time.
+The company's design art compares with other major Louisiana record labels; including Cash Money Records and No Limit Records, which those album art that they also created at the time.